devkodama/PACS-Assistant/README.md

 ## Introduction

-PACS Assistant helps Agfa Enterprise Imaging (EI), PowerScribe, and Epic function more seamlessly and efficiently.
+PACS Assistant helps Agfa Enterprise Imaging (EI), PowerScribe, and Epic function work together more seamlessly and efficiently.

 PACS Assistant has many features which are described below.
 PACS Assistant is highly customizable--most of its features can be selectively enabled or disabled from the Settings page.

 ## How to use

-On home workstations, copy the PACS Assistant folder to the Documents folder.
-Open the PACS Assistant folder and double click "Autohotkey64.exe" to start it.

-On hospital workstations, copy the PACS Assistant folder to the Documents folder.
-Open the PACS Assistant folder and double click "Autohotkey64.exe" to start it.
+In the Documents folder on your computer, create a folder named PACS Assistant and copy the file PACS Assistant.exe into it.
+Doubleclick PACS Assistant.exe to run it.

-The first time you run PACS Assistant, you'll need to enter your username and password.
-On home workstations, it will remember your username and password so you don't have to enter it in the future.
-Your password is protected by your Windows login password.
-On hospital workstations, PACS Assistant will remember your username but not your password for security reasons.
+The first time you run PACS Assistant, you'll need to enter your PACS username and password.
+On home workstations, PACS Assistant will remember your username and password so you don't have to enter them again.
+On hospital workstations, for security reasons PACS Assistant will remember your username but not your password.

 > ℹ️ Your stored username and password are protected by your Windows login credentials.
 Anyone who knows your Windows login can access your stored username and password.

 ## Single sign on

-On home workstations, PACS Assistant can complete the sequence of connecting to the VPN and starting EI, Powerscribe, and Epic with minimal input.
+On home workstations, PACS Assistant can start the VPN and start EI, Powerscribe, and Epic with minimal input.
 To begin, click on the **Power** button, wait a few seconds, and enter a one time passcode from the Authenticate app on your mobile phone.
 The rest happens automatically.

-On hospital workstations, PACS Assistant can start EI, Powerscribe, and Epic, but you will have to enter your password the first time.
+On hospital workstations, PACS Assistant can start EI, Powerscribe, and Epic, but you will have to enter your password the first time you use PACS Assistant.
 Your password is not stored for security reasons.

 ## Window management